lbte/factored-login/README.md

 4. Run the following command to build the Docker image to be able to start the application: `docker build -t my-app .`

-5. Then run the following command to run that image and start the application: `docker run`
+5. Then run the following command to run that image and start the application: `docker run -p 3000:3000 my-app`

     This will start the application and display logs in the terminal.